 The Indiana CTSI IU Bloomington Retreat is free to registered attendees.
-Space is expected to fill up fast, so register now to reserve your spot.
+Contact Bloomington CTSI navigator Joel Ybe to reserve your seat.

 On the day of the event, complimentary parking passes will be provided upon request at the registration table for those who do not currently have an IU parking tag.
 If you already have an IUPUI or affiliated IU campus parking tag, this parking tag will work on the IU Bloomington campus, and you do not need a complimentary tag.
 Suggested parking is in the Henderson Garage, 310 S. Fess Avenue (located on Fess Avenue between Atwater Avenue and Third Street).
 Street parking is available at attendees’ own expense.